European Investment Bank Climate Awareness Bonds

 The European Investment Bank (EIB) is the lending arm of the European Union.
 It is the largest multilateral financial institution in the world and one of the largest providers of climate finance.

-- The EIB issued the world’s first green bond, labeled a Climate Awareness Bond (CAB), in 2007.
-Use of proceeds from the bond match disbursements to EIB lending projects contributing to climate action through renewable energy and energy efficiency projects.
+- The EIB issued the world’s first green bond, labelled a Climate Awareness Bond (CAB), in 2007.
+Use of proceeds from the bonds match disbursements to EIB lending projects that contribute to climate action through renewable energy and energy efficiency works.

 Sunrun Solar Asset Backed Securities

 Sunrun Inc. is a leading residential solar, storage and energy services company.
 The company designs, installs, finances, insures, monitors and maintains the systems, while customers receive predictable pricing for 20 years or more.
 The company also offers a home solar battery service that manages household solar energy, storage and utility power.

 - Sunrun Solar Asset Backed Securities are the securitization of a pool of leases and power-purchase agreement contracts related to residential solar installations.

 - A typical pool of leases and power purchase agreements will be backed by a diverse portfolio of thousands of solar rooftop systems distributed across multiple utility service territories in the United States and Puerto Rico.

 Impax invests in Green Mortgage Backed Securities issued by Fannie Mae and Freddie Mac, two government-related entities established to support liquidity, stability and affordability to the US housing market.
 Each entity offers green bonds under separate programs:

 - Fannie Mae Multifamily offers Green Rewards, a product feature that provides lower pricing, additional loan proceeds, and a free energy and water audit report to finance smarter, greener property improvements, including new ENERGY STAR appliances, energy-efficient HVACs, WaterSense labeled low-flow fixtures, LED lighting and solar photovoltaic (Solar PV) systems.